tacoavengers/Queue-data-structure/README.md

 #### Queues and lists

-A simple queue append example
+A simple queue append example.
+This builds a list from left to right.

 ```
 queue = []